jorgeavergara522/APW-JS-Snake/README.md

 - ***Created empty "Procfile" to match
 - Modules in Zip.
 - To run: Download Zip - Unzip node_modules in main directory with other folders
+- Followed a branch workflow for a while towards start of project - Switched workflow towards end of project (to eliminate excess branches) when we were all more familiar with Github.